 Not just keywords, there are other important things to increase your website rankings.

-Here’s a monster guide to teach you how to get organic traffic from Google.
+Here’s a monster guide to teaching you how to get organic traffic from Google.

 Some big mistakes, right?

-Start fixing those blogging mistakes so that you start growing your blog in the beginning stage.
+Start fixing those amateur blogging mistakes so that you start growing your blog in the beginning stage.